thebreadishard/meme-generator/README.md

 ### The Flask app

-The project contains flask app code in app.py.
 A basic flask server consumes the models and make them usable through a web interface.
 The main code for this flask server is in app.py.

-The app uses the Quote Engine Module and Meme Generator Modules to generate a random captioned image.
+The app uses the Quote Engine and Meme Generator Modules to generate a random captioned image.

 It uses the requests package to fetch an image from a user submitted URL.

+#### Miscellaneous

 Sample quotes and images of Xander the pup are in ./_data/ HTML templates are in templates/